DevMountain/broken-site/README.md

 (Note: if you didn't include the `-t` to point to a specific test, it would run all tests found in the `tests/` directory.
 Pretty nifty.)

 ##Step 5: Write some tests
 Now that you have some practice with setting up your first test, work through the test cases below.
+Write tests that cover the cases described.
 Use the [Nightwatch API docs](http://nightwatchjs.org/api) as a reference.

+Homepage tests

-* **On the homepage, make sure the `.footer` and `.header` elements are present and visible**
+* **On the homepage, the `.footer` and `.header` elements should be present and visible**
+* **The table should contain the css class `table-striped`**
-* **Make sure the link to "Sign Up" takes you to the "/sign-up.html" page**
+* **The link to "Sign Up" (header and footer) should take the user to the "/sign-up.html" page**

+Sign-up.html tests
-* **Make sure submitting the form on the signup page takes you back to the home page**
+* **The form on the signup page should take the user back to the home page upon submitting**